ujjwal-kr/CustomerService/README.md

 # Adonis Customer Service API

-## A simple RESTful service for a shop/startup to manage its customers, customer's projects and project's tasks.
+## A simple RESTful service for a startup to manage its customers, customer's projects and project's eqivalent tasks

+### JOI validation is used as i was not that flimiliar with the adonisjs validatiors... 😅

 ## Project Overview      ~Request Arcitechture
 - Customers